iTwin/itwinjs-core/docs/learning/ECSqlReference/ECSqlParameters.md

 # ECSQL Parameters

-ECSQL support named and positional parameters.
+ECSQL supports named and positional parameters.

 ## Named parameters

-Name parameter can be use to bind parameter by name.
+Named parameters can be used to bind a parameter by name.

 Syntax: `:<parameter-name>`